StoBrothers/teststompwebsocket/README.md

-You can to work with application over link:
+You can work with application over link:

 http://localhost:8080/index.html